 Prerequisite: INST 202 Data Communications and Networking.
-In this course, students will learn the installation and administration of a Windows/Linux Server network operating system.
-Topics covered in this course include managing and maintaining physical and logical devices, access to resources, the server environment, managing users, computers and groups, and Managing/Implementing Disaster Recovery.
-Upon completion, students should be able to manage and maintain a Windows/Linux Server environment.
+In this course, students will engage in the installation and administration of a Windows/Linux Server network operating system.
+Topics covered include managing and maintaining physical and logical devices, access to resources, the server environment, managing users, computers and groups, and managing/implementing disaster recovery.
+Students will apply the information acquired to the successful management and maintenance of a Windows/Linux Server environment.